Improving your Buoyancy Control

 The final key to improving buoyancy control…practice!

 The more dives you do, the longer you spend underwater the easier it will get.
 Relax during your dive and remember your training.
-If you want to improve quickly sign up for the PADI peak performance buoyancy course.
+If you want to improve quickly sign up for the Perfect Buoyancy course.
 Although it doesn’t sound an interesting course – deep diving sounds so much more fun no?! – it is!
 During 2 dives you will play a series of underwater games with your instructor.
 Learning how to fine tune your breathing to help control your buoyancy.
 As an instructor this is one of my favourite courses to teach.
 Weight football, swimming through hula hoops and seeing the rapid improvement in my students buoyancy makes for a great days diving!